MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 ## Scenario

 For this campaign, the marketing team wants to upsell current customers with additional services.
 They plan to send a three-email series.
 The first email will promote some of the company’s more specialized offerings.
-The second email is intended to encourage customers to fill out a marketing form.
+The second email is intended to encourage customers to fill out a form.
 The third email is a confirmation email once the form has been submitted.

 ## Lab Overview

 This lab compromises of one exercise:

-1. In this exercise, you will create a marketing email using an email template.
+1. In this exercise, you will create an email using an email template.

-2. In this exercise, you will create a marketing email by copying another email.
+2. In this exercise, you will create an email by copying another email.

-3. In this exercise, you will create a marketing email by copying another email.
+3. In this exercise, you will create an email by copying another email.

 ## What you’ll need:

-- A computer with a Dynamics 365 Marketing environment
+- A computer with a Dynamics 365 Customer Insights - Journeys environment

 # Exercise 1: Create an email from a template

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Ensure you are in the **Real-time marketing** area.

 2. Navigate to **Emails** under the **Channels** group.